Bulungan language

-The Bulungan language is an Austronesian language spoken in Bulungan Regency, North Kalimantan.
+The Bulungan language, also known as Bolongan and Bulongan (both are archaic), is an Austronesian language spoken in Bulungan Regency, North Kalimantan.
 The language was the court language of the Bulungan Sultanate.
 The classification of this language is not clear.
-Glottolog places it in the Greater North Borneo group.
+Glottolog places it in the Sabahan group.

 Spread

 The Bulungan language is predominantly spoken in eight villages in Bulungan Regency, namely: